History of Bikaner

 It is bounded on the south by Marwar and Jaisalmer regions, on the east by Ajmer-Merwara region.

-Bikaner state was a princely state that was founded in the 15th century in this region.
+Bikaner state was a princely state that was founded in the 16th century as Mughal Jagirdar in this region under Mughal empire.
 After becoming a British protectorate in 1818, it persisted until shortly after India's Independence in 1947.

-Prior to the mid 15th century, the region that is now Bikaner was a barren wilderness called Jangladesh.
+Prior to the mid-15th century, the region that is now Bikaner was a barren wilderness called Jangladesh.
 Rao Bika established the city of Bikaner in 1488.
 He was the son of Rao Jodha of the Rathor Rajput clan, the founder of Jodhpur and conquered the largely arid area in the north of Rajasthan.

 Provoked by a stray comment by his father, Bika left Marwar (Jodhpur) with his uncle Kandhmal to create his own kingdom.
 During his journey, Bika stopped at Deshnok where he consulted the mystic Karni Mata for her blessings and get prophesied that he would be successful.
-Encouraged by her support, Bika took advantage of the internal rivalries of the Jat clans to carve out his own territory in the "Jangladesh" region of Rajasthan.
+Encouraged by her support, Bika took advantage of the internal rivalries of the Jat people to carve out his own territory in the "Jangladesh" region of Rajasthan.

 Though it was in the Thar Desert, Bikaner was considered an oasis on the trade route between Central Asia and the Gujarat coast as it had adequate spring water.
 Bika's name was attached to the city he built and to the state of Bikaner ("the settlement of Bika") that he established.
 Bika built a fort in 1478, which is now in ruins, and a hundred years later a new fort was built about 1.5 km from the city centre, known as the Junagarh Fort.

 Around a century after Rao Bika founded Bikaner, the state's fortunes flourished under the sixth Raja, Rai Singhji, who ruled from 1571 to 1611.
 During the Mughal Empire's rule in the country, Raja Rai Singh accepted the suzerainty of the Mughals and held a high rank as an army general at the court of the Emperor Akbar and his son the Emperor Jahangir.
 Rai Singh's successful military exploits, which involved winning half of Mewar kingdom for the Empire, won him accolades and rewards from the Mughal emperors.
 He was given the jagirs (lands) of Gujarat and Burhanpur.
 With the large revenue earned from these jagirs, he built the Chintamani Durg (Junagarh fort) on a plain which has an average elevation of 760 ft.
 He was an expert in arts and architecture, and the knowledge he acquired during his visits abroad is amply reflected in the numerous monuments he built at the Junagarh fort.